MEET THE AUTHOR

 source: https://www.webstaurantstore.com

-• The disadvantage to using paper lesson planners is adjusting plans, such as when there is a snow day, or a large portion of your class is absent and it would be senseless to teach, or you discover your students need more time to understand the topic.
+• The disadvantage of using paper lesson planners is adjusting plans, such as when there is a snow day, a large portion of your class is absent, and it would be senseless to teach, or you discover your students need more time to understand the topic.

 • It is a hassle to rearrange or adjust lessons when they are written on paper.
 Writing in pencil helps, but it is still a flawed system.